Olivar Asselin

 Olivar Asselin (November 8, 1874 – April 18, 1937) was a writer and journalist in Quebec, Canada.
-He was a prominent nationalist, pamphleteer and polemist.
+He was a prominent nationalist, pamphleteer, and polemist.

 Biography

 Asselin was born in Saint-Hilarion, Charlevoix, Quebec.
-His name is a combination of the French first name "Olivier" and the last name of Latin American independence leader Simón Bolívar.
+His name is a combination of the French first name "Olivier" and the last name of the Latin American independence leader Simón Bolívar.

-He did his primary studies in a Sainte-Flavie school (near Rimouski) and his secondary studies at the Séminaire de Rimouski.
+He did his primary education in a school in Sainte-Flavie, near Rimouski, and his secondary education at the Séminaire de Rimouski.

 For financial reasons, his family emigrated to the United States in 1891.
 After a while working at the cotton mills there, he worked for numerous newspapers in what was then called the "French Canadian" community.
 He was first journalist for Le Protecteur Canadien of Fall River, in 1894.
 A year later, he was editor of Le National of Lowell, Massachusetts (notorious as an emigration target for Quebecers of the day) and Le Jean-Baptiste of Pawtucket, Rhode Island.
 From 1896 to 1898, he was editorial secretary at La Tribune of Woonsocket.

-He volunteered late enough in 1898 during the Spanish–American War to never have deployed to a combat zone.
-Then he was Demobilized in 1899, when he moved to Montreal and contributed to various papers, including Les Débats.
+He volunteered late enough in 1898 during the Spanish–American War not to be deployed to a combat zone.
+Then, he was demobilized in 1899, when he moved to Montreal and contributed to various papers, including Les Débats.

 On August 3, 1902, he married Alice Le Bouthillier.

 From 1901 to 1903, he was secretary to Minister of Colonization Lomer Gouin.
-He stood as a nationalist candidate in Terrebonne during the 1904 election, then in Saint-James during the 1911 election.
+He stood as a nationalist candidate in Terrebonne during the 1904 election and then in Saint-James during the 1911 election.

 In 1907, after a session of the Legislative Assembly of Quebec had ended, he came down from the press gallery to confront Louis-Alexandre Taschereau, Minister of The Public Works, and future Premier of Quebec, on the Assembly floor.
-He was upset over an allegation the Minister supposedly made about him during the session, implicating him in an affair over a false telegram.
-Asselin told him it was false, but Taschereau refused to admit he made such an allegation.
+He was upset over an allegation that the minister supposedly made about him during the session, which implicated him in an affair over a false telegram.
+Asselin told him it was false, but Taschereau refused to admit that he had made such an allegation.
 Asselin slapped him in the face, earning him a stay in jail.
 The imprisonment was notably criticized by Henri Bourassa.